The process for registering a Civil Partnership involves signing a legal document.

 Civil partnerships can also be registered in the UK after a ceremony provided one party is:

-Duncan Lewis divorce solicitors offer expert and detailed legal advice to gay and lesbian individuals and couples on division of property and joint financial arrangements when a civil partnership is dissolved.
+Duncan Lewis solicitors offer expert and detailed legal advice to same-sex couples on division of property and joint financial arrangements when a Civil Partnership is dissolved.

-Duncan Lewis also has successful departments specialising in family and children law, property law and litigation, able to advise on the various issues involved in ending civil partnerships – as well as how to ensure any agreement after ending a civil partnership best suits your future needs and those of any children.
+Duncan Lewis also has successful departments specialising in family and children law and litigation, able to advise on the various issues involved in ending Civil partnerships as well as how to ensure any agreement after ending a Civil Partnership best suits your future needs and those of any children.

-For expert legal advice on the Civil Partnership Registration Process and related family matters, call Duncan Lewis Divorce Solicitors in confidence on 020 7923 4020.
+For expert legal advice on the Civil Partnership Registration Process and related family matters, call Duncan Lewis Solicitors in confidence on 033 3772 0409.